zenglenn42/utbc2019-hw-05-quiz-engine/README.md

 ![alt tag](docs/img/qt-mobile.png)

 Users are presented a sequence of timed questions.
-If they take too long, a times-up message display followed by orange highlighting of the correct answer.
+If they take too long, a times-up message displays followed by orange highlighting of the correct answer.

 ![alt tag](docs/img/qt-play.png)